Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

    >**Important:** To prevent issues during the lab, first paste all KQL queries into Notepad, then copy them from there into the *New Query 1* log window.
 For a smoother experience, switch the query editor from Simple Mode to KQL Mode using the dropdown in the upper‑right corner of the *New Query 1* log window.

-9. Review the query results.
+9. Execute the query by selecting Run.
+Review the query results.
 You have now identified suspicious PowerShell activity occurring within your environment.

 1. Locate the result that includes the command parameter "-file c2.ps1" and note the contextual details.